OliverCi/freeplane2md/README.md

     pip install -r requirements.txt

-## Usage as library

-freeplane2md can also be used from other scripts by importing it as a Python module and calling the function `convert_file()`.

 ## Planned improvements

+- Better HTML handling, when interfering with indentation and nesting of consecutive paragraphs.
 - Support further Freeplane features, such as embedded Markdown, $\LaTeX$ or notes.
 - Test and fix some edge cases, e.g. with empty nodes or connections and links overlapping within the same node.
-- Better HTML handling, when interfering with indentation and nesting of consecutive paragraphs.
-- Provide more examples.
 - Easier installation.